 What this means for you is that it’s important to work with an advisor who really understands the market and who isn’t going to give you an inflated – and unrealistic – number for the sake of getting your business.
-Realistic expectations and the chance of a pleasant surprise at the end are much better than investing your time, money, and emotional capital into a sales process based on a value that will inevitably disappoint.
+Realistic expectations and the chance of a pleasant surprise at the end are much better than investing your time, money, and emotional capital into a sales process based on a business value that will inevitably disappoint.

 WHAT TO DO NEXT

-If you’re curious, get an estimate for your agency value.
+If you’re curious, get an estimate for your business value.
 But then, what do you do if there’s a big gap between what you’d be willing to sell your agency for and what it’s likely to bring?
 That’s the time to learn about other options – from selling to employees to implementing a strategy for building value to retaining control and instituting incentives for others to manage the business.
 To help with those decisions when the day inevitably comes for an exit, it’s important to have an Exit Plan in place that will enable you to be proactive and drive the results that you want to achieve.